ecmwf/open-ecpds/docs/use-cases/data-users.md

    generates a unique verification token and a random 12-character password, and sends the visitor a verification email.
 5. **Visitor** clicks the link in the email (`/ecpds/verify?token=…`).
-   - If `registrationAutoApprove=true` → subscriber is immediately activated and receives a second email containing their login credentials (username + personal password).
+   - If `portal.registrationAutoApprove = "true"` → subscriber is immediately activated and receives
+     a second email containing their login credentials (username + personal password).
-   - If `registrationAutoApprove=false` → the administrator is notified and must manually activate the subscriber in the admin interface before credentials are sent.
+   - If `portal.registrationAutoApprove = "false"` (default) → the administrator is notified and must manually activate the subscriber in the admin interface before credentials are sent.
 6. **Visitor** logs into the data portal using:
    - **Username:** the Data User's login (e.g. `myorg_data`)